In an earlier post, I wrote about how to support people without taking on their moods and emotions.

-If someone you care about is having a problem, they will most likely need someone to talk you.
-Since you are a good friend, family member or coworker you do the right thing and listen.
+If someone you care about is having a problem, they will most likely need someone to talk to.
+Since you are a good friend, family member or co-worker you do the right thing and listen.

 You let them get things off their chest.
 You have a laugh together if you can.
 You let them get the anger, disappointment or sadness out.